 Having learned this, we released code-server, our open source cloud IDE experience.

 Code-server allows developers to install VS Code on any machine and access it remotely through the browser.
 Millions of developers use code-server for cloud development on everything from Raspberry Pis to automated Kubernetes clusters that provision new environments for every developer on a team.

 And people loved it!
-Today, code-server has over 21M docker pulls, 35.8K stars, and 25,000 developers use our extension marketplace daily.
+Today, code-server has tens of thousands of GitHub stars.
 It has become the standard for full-time, professional cloud IDE developers.

 Now, we’re taking these lessons and applying them as we build Coder, a platform that makes cloud development practical and feasible for software teams.
 As a company founded by developers, we are building the platform with a control-first approach, ensuring developers can continue to use their preferred tooling, consistent with our philosophy that the future of cloud development is editor neutral.